 Papa Name Meaning

-Italian: nickname from papa ‘father’, ‘priest’, ‘pope’.
-In southern Italy it is generally a nickname for someone thought to resemble a priest, or in some cases for the illegitimate child of a priest, but in the North it is more often a nickname meaning ‘pope’, denoting a vain or pompous man.
+Italian: nickname from papa ‘father cleric pope’.
+In southern Italy it is generally a nickname for someone thought to resemble a priest or in some cases for the illegitimate child of a priest but in the North it is more often a nickname meaning ‘pope’ denoting a vain or pompous man.
 In some parts of Calabria the term is also signifies ‘uncle’.
-American shortened form (and Greek feminine form denoting ‘the daughter or wife of’) of Greek Papas ‘priest’ and of patronymics beginning with Papa- for example Papageorgiou ‘priest George’.
-Compare Papas.
-In the Eastern Church priests are allowed to marry and have children.
-French: from a dialect variant of French Pape.
-Dutch: variant of Pappert.
-Hungarian: probably from the old secular personal name Pápa, but in some cases possibly a habitational name from a place called Pápa in Veszprém County.
+American shortened form (and Greek feminine form denoting ‘the daughter or wife of’) of Greek Papas ‘priest’ and of patronymics beginning with Papa- for example Papageorgiou .
+Albanian (mainly southern): status name from regional papa a title for an Orthodox priest ultimately derived from Greek pappas ‘father’; or in part an adaptation of the cognate Greek surname Papas .
+Hungarian (Pápa): probably from the old personal name Pápa but in some cases possibly a habitational name from a place called Pápa in Veszprém County.
 West Frisian and Dutch: variant of Papma itself a variant of Popma ‘descendants of Poppe’ from an ancient Germanic personal name Poppo (see Popp ).
 English and French: variant of Pape .

 Source: Dictionary of American Family Names 2nd edition, 2022